InvisibleExo/Appium-Side-Project/README.md

 The code currently supports Android devices for both app and Chrome Browser.

-In order to run tests with your app, you must place your app's apk file  in `APKFiles` directory. (location: `./APKDir/APKFiles`) You must also specify your appPackage and appActivity info in json file called `APKStartPoint`. (location: `./APKDir`)
+In order to run tests with your app, you must place your app's apk file  in `APKFiles` directory.
+Location: `./APKDir/APKFiles` You must also specify your appPackage and appActivity info in json file called `APKStartPoint`.
+Location: `./APKDir`

 This project now supports simple batch and bash scripts to simplify the input entered and execution.
 For Example: `Start_TestSuite<.cmd or .sh> app(or browser name) App_Test(Test script_package) + anymore additional parameters`